 At Gjesdahl Law, we’ve spent years assisting families in crisis through mediation and we are driven by compassion to help you find the most amicable resolution possible for family law disputes.
 We hope you will contact us to learn more about how mediation can help your family.

-More about Leah »
+More about Michael »